cesar-douady/open-lmake/doc/src/lmake_rules_module.md

 ### `class Py2Rule(Rule)`, `class Py3Rule(Rule)` and `class PyRule(Rule)`

-These classes may be used as base class for rules that execute Python code doing imports.
+These classes may be used as base class for rules that execute python code doing imports.

 It manages `.pyc` files.
-Also, it provides dependencies to module source files although Python may optimize such accesses and miss deps on dynamically generated modules.
+Also, it provides dependencies to module source files although python may optimize such accesses and miss deps on dynamically generated modules.

-If `cmd` is not a function, and Python is called, this last feature is provided if `lmake.import_machinery.fix_import` is called.
+If `cmd` is not a function, and python is called, this last feature is provided if `lmake.import_machinery.fix_import` is called.

-Py2Rule is used for Python 2, Py3Rule is used for Python3.
+Py2Rule is used for python2, Py3Rule is used for python3.
 PyRule is an alias for Py3Rule.

 ### `class RustRule(Rule)`